top of page

 Music

-Iris holds a Master's in Musical Leadership from the Conservatory of Amsterdam (2024), a hybrid program involving project management, musical creation, and socio-cultural context.
-Conducting her thesis “From Singing to Belonging, Voice as a Vehicle to Forge Communities” she investigated the relationship of the voice with someone’s body, language, emotion, and memory.
+Iris holds a Master’s in Musical Leadership from the Conservatory of Amsterdam (2024), a hybrid program combining project management, musical creation, and socio-cultural context.
+Her thesis, “From Singing to Belonging: Voice as a Vehicle to Forge Communities”, investigated the relationship between voice, body, language, emotion, and memory.
+Implementing this theory, she developed the notion and practice of Educative Performance, a method for vocal education through multimodal workshops incorporating drawings and movement.

-Being a lyrical soprano, she studied with Fotini Kostopoulos and holds a diploma in Monody, from the Orfeio Conservatory of Athens and is a graduate singer from the Center for Early Music of Athens Conservatoire(2022).
-Since 2017 she has been a member of the Renaissance Choir Capella Sancti Pauli directed by Iason Marmaras.
-She has performed as an ensemble singer, in collaboration with the early music group Ex Silentio under the direction of Dimitris Kountouras, in various institutions such as the Alternative Stage of the Greek National Opera, Megaron Athens Concert Hall, Sacred Music Festival, and the Mykonos Art Festival.
-She graduated from the Conservatory of Amsterdam after studying Early Music Singing with the soprano Valeria Mignaco.
+A lyrical soprano, Iris studied with Fotini Kostopoulos and holds a diploma in Monody from the Orfeio Conservatory of Athens.
+She is also a graduate singer from the Center for Early Music of Athens Conservatoire (2022).
+Since 2017, she has been a member of the Renaissance Choir Capella Sancti Pauli, directed by Iason Marmaras.
+She has performed with early music ensemble Ex Silentio under Dimitris Kountouras, in institutions such as the Alternative Stage of the Greek National Opera, Megaron Athens Concert Hall, Sacred Music Festival, and Mykonos Art Festival.
+She completed her early music studies at the Conservatory of Amsterdam with soprano Valeria Mignaco.

 Architecture